Principal Decomposition with Nested Submanifolds

 where $V_{z}$ is made up of the eigenvectors with respect to the top $d-1$ eigenvalues of the local sample covariance matrix at $z$.
 Under certain assumptions, the sequence $\{z_k\}$ will converge to the latent submanifold $\cM$.

-In conclusion, manifold fitting methods adeptly identify the low-dimensional structure inherent in data by employing local sample means as reference points and managing the dimensions of fitting through a projection matrix that encapsulates the local covariance structure, which ultimately yields manifold estimators described as level sets.
+In conclusion, manifold fitting methods provide a useful background for describing low-dimensional geometric structure in data by employing local sample means as reference points and managing the dimensions of fitting through a projection matrix that encapsulates the local covariance structure, which ultimately yields manifold estimators described as level sets.
 In the present paper, this perspective is adapted to construct a nested hierarchy from the observed distribution rather than to recover a uniquely specified latent manifold.